JMencius/LongBow/README.md

 In our tests with a large dataset (10<sup>7</sup> reads, approximately 100 GB in uncompressed format), LongBow completed processing within one hour using 32 threads.

 The actual performance may vary depending on factors such as I/O speed, memory speed, and CPU capabilities.

+## Known limitation
+1. Basecalling results from early versions of Guppy 3 (e.g., Guppy 3.0.3) may be classified as Guppy 2 by LongBow.
+However, the impact of this misclassification is minor.

 ## Citation
 Mencius, J., Chen, W., Zheng, Y. et al. Restoring flowcell type and basecaller configuration from FASTQ files of nanopore sequencing data.
 Nat Commun 16, 4102 (2025).